brucewlee/lftk/readme.md

 TL;DR: [Google Sheet of All Handcrafated Lingusitic Features](https://docs.google.com/spreadsheets/d/1uXtQ1ah0OL9cmHp2Hey0QcHb4bifJcQFLvYlVIAWWwQ/edit?usp=sharing)

 Each handcrafted linguistic feature represents a certain linguistic property.
 We categorize all features into the broad linguistic branches of **lexico-semantics**, **syntax**, **discourse**, and **surface**.
 The **surface** branch can also hold features that do not belong to any specific linguistic branch.
 Apart from linguistic branches, handcrafted features are also categorized into linguistic families.
 The linguistic families are meant to group features into smaller subcategories, enabling users to search more effectively for the feature they need.
 All family names are unique, and each family belongs to a specific formulation.
 This means that the features in a family are either all foundation or all derivation.
 A linguistic family also serves as an important building block of our feature extraction system.
 LFTK as a program is essentially a linked collection of several feature extraction modules where each module represents a linguistic family.
-Such an organization is also depicted in Figure 3.

 <img src="assets/categorization_.png" width="800" align="center">